Mapping properties of the Hilbert and Fubini--Study maps in K\"ahler geometry: Introduction and statement of the result

-Let $(X,L)$ be a polarised \kah manifold of complex dimension $n$.
-We have \begin{itemize} \item $\mathcal{H} (X,L) :=$ the set of all positively curved hermitian metrics on $L$, \item $\mathcal{B}_k :=$ the set of all positive definite hermitian forms on $H^0 (X,L^k)$, \end{itemize} where $\mathcal{H} (X,L)$ is infinite dimensional and $\mathcal{B}_k$ is finite dimensional.
+Let $(X,\mathcal{L})$ be a polarised \kah manifold of complex dimension $n$.
+We have \begin{itemize} \item[$\bullet$] $\mathcal{H} (X,\mathcal{L}) :=$ the set of all positively curved hermitian metrics on $\mathcal{L}$, \item[$\bullet$] $\mathcal{B} :=$ the set of all positive definite hermitian forms on $H^0 (X,\mathcal{L})$, \end{itemize} where $\mathcal{H} (X,\mathcal{L})$ is infinite dimensional and $\mathcal{B}$ is finite dimensional.

-We can define the following two maps; \begin{itemize} \item the \textbf{Hilbert map} $Hilb : \mathcal{H} (X,L) \to \mathcal{B}_k$ defined by the $L^2$-inner product of $h \in \mathcal{H}$, \item the \textbf{Fubini--Study map} $FS : \mathcal{B}_k \to \mathcal{H} (X,L) $ defined as the pullback of the Fubini--Study metric on the projective space $\prj (H^0 (X,L^k)^*)$. \end{itemize}
+We can define the following two maps; \begin{itemize} \item[$\bullet$] the \textbf{Hilbert map} $Hilb : \mathcal{H} (X,\mathcal{L}) \to \mathcal{B}$ defined by the $L^2$-inner product of $h \in \mathcal{H} (X,\mathcal{L})$, \item[$\bullet$] the \textbf{Fubini--Study map} $FS : \mathcal{B} \to \mathcal{H} (X,\mathcal{L}) $ defined as the pullback of the Fubini--Study metric on the projective space $\prj (H^0 (X,\mathcal{L})^*)$. \end{itemize}

-The result that we prove in this paper is the following. \begin{theorem} $Hilb$ is surjective if $L^k$ is very ample, and $FS$ is injective if $k$ is sufficiently large. \end{theorem}
+The result that we prove in this paper is the following. \begin{theorem} Suppose that $\mathcal{L}$ is very ample.
+Then $Hilb$ is surjective and $FS$ is injective. \end{theorem}

 Since $Hilb$ is a map from an infinite dimensional manifold to a finite dimensional manifold, it seems natural to speculate that it is surjective.
 Similarly, it also seems natural to speculate that $FS$ is injective.
 Indeed, these statements seem to be widely believed among the experts in the field.
-However, the proof of these facts do not seem to be explicitly written in the literature previously, to the best of the author's knowledge.
-We shall provide the proofs of these ``folklore'' statements, when we take the exponent $k$ to be large enough.
+However, the proof of these facts do not seem to be explicitly written in the literature previously, to the best of the author's knowledge; in fact, as we shall see, the proof that we give involves application of the degree of continuous maps and has connection to the Aubin--Yau theorem \cite{aubin,yaucy}.
+We shall provide the proof of these ``folklore'' statements in this paper.

-For $FS$, we shall in fact prove a stronger quantitative result for the injectivity (cf.~Lemma \ref{lemfsinj}), which was applied in \cite{yhpreprint} to find a point in $\mathcal{B}_k$ that is close to the minimum of the modified balancing energy.
-Generalisations to several variants of the $Hilb$ map (cf.~Proposition \ref{lemsurjhilbnu}) will also be discussed at the end of \S \ref{pfofsjtvthilb}.
+For $FS$, we shall in fact prove a stronger quantitative result for the injectivity (cf.~Lemma \ref{lemfsinj}), which was applied in \cite{yhpreprint} to find a point in $\mathcal{B}$ that is close to the minimum of the modified balancing energy.
+Generalisations to several variants of the $Hilb$ map (cf.~Proposition \ref{lemsurjhilbnu}) will also be discussed in \S \ref{secvarhilb}.